Flickr | Marco Verch

 Tim Carter | CC BY-NC-ND 3.0

-Journalism in the face of the Environmental Crisis
+Journalism in the Face of the Environmental Crisis

-Disinformation campaigns financed by Big Oil designed to falsify scientific findings and downplay the consequences of climate change lead to a lack of public and political support for climate action.
-It weakens international efforts to reduce emissions, safeguard our planets resources, protect vulnerable communities, and promote sustainability.
+Disinformation campaigns financed by Big Oil, designed to falsify scientific findings and downplay the consequences of climate change, lead to a lack of public and political support for climate action.
+It weakens international efforts to reduce emissions, safeguard our planet's resources, protect vulnerable communities, and promote sustainability.

 These stories of loss, destruction, and injustices must be heard.
 Exposing the crisis is the first step to solving it, which is why we must protect and support the journalists who put their lives on the line to inform the public of what is happening across the planet.